GameGodS3/DropPoint/README.md

 ```

 ##### Binary build has only been tested in Windows.
 Once testing is complete in all three OSs, releases shall be published

+## Usage

+- Drag and drop any file or folder from the system into DropPoint, go to your desired location and drag it out.

+- App minimises to tray by default when you close the instance.
+To open instance, click on system tray.
+To quit, right click on tray icon > Quit. (as tested on Windows)

+- While DropPoint is in the system tray, pressing **Shift + Caps Lock** anywhere in you PC would toggle an instance of DropPoint. (as tested on Windows)

+**_Contributions are welcome!_**

 ## Related